How to Get a Nepal Visa

 • A valid passport (The passport should have a validity of at least six months)

-• You should fill out the application form for a visa available at the airport or immigration entry points.
+• You should fill out the visa application form, which is available at the airport or immigration entry points.

 • Two passport-size photos